This page has information on how to install and use GoCV on macOS.

 go get -u -d gocv.io/x/gocv

-Note that if you already have an earlier version of OpenCV installed, you should upgrade it to the latest version, instead of installing:
+If you already have an earlier version of OpenCV (3.4.x) installed, you should probably remove it before installing the new version:

 pkg-config is used to determine the correct flags for compiling and linking OpenCV.
 You can install it by using Homebrew: